jdesiloniz/ulx3s_numeric_display/README.md

 Warning: the PCB hasn't been tested yet, but the design has been found to work using a breadboard.
 I'll update this as soon as I get it built and running :).
 If in any case you want to play this, KiCAD design files are [available here](board).

 The board is intended to be used with a common-anode display.
 Using a common-cathode display is possible but it'd require to change the layout of the transistors (to use NPN ones).

+## Use

+You're free to use any of these modules for your own projects, modify them or whatever.
+But it'd be nice if you at least drop a mention!
+Also, I can't guarantee that this won't break anything... it didn't in my case! :D